drbean/curriculum/pages/homepage/markdown/FoodClothingShelter.md

 The survival of the human race is not insured, unless the need/want/desire of men for ejaculation (or is it, penetration) in a woman is satisfied.

-Men (ie, me) are confused about the relation of what they're doing with intimacy.
+Speaking for all men, I say we are confused about the relation of intercourse with intimacy.

+We understand sex is impossible without physical entanglement.

+We don't understand the emotional entanglement, attachment, bonds that result from intercourse, and which I believe (but cannot prove) are baked in to intercourse.

+Seeing it as an analogue to the physical tie that locks together copulating dogs helps me understand.

 Back to [ActionResearch](ActionResearch.html)